-Language Learning in 360° with Athelstone School and Associate Professor Erica Southgate
+Language Learning in 360° VR Research with Athelstone School and Associate Professor Erica Southgate

-VRTY partnered with the educators and students of Athelstone School and Associate Professor Erica Southgate from the University of Newcastle by providing the VRTY platform to the Italian year 5 class to create their own VR and 360° projects and collect data for the VR research.
+For this language learning VR research, VRTY partnered with the educators and students of Athelstone School and Associate Professor Erica Southgate from the University of Newcastle.
+VRTY provided the technologies and platform to the Athelstone School Italian year 5 class to create their own VR / 360° projects and collect data for this VR research.

 We believe Virtual Reality & Interactive 360 content should be accessible to everyone and every classroom across the world.
 That’s why we’ve created an easy-to-use ed-tech platform that can support teachers, students and businesses to EXPERIENCE, BUILD and/or CREATE their own curriculum-aligned VR/360° projects.

 Experience interactive learning projects in VR and/or 360° in classrooms.
 Access innovative learning modules from the VRTY Library.

 Build projects using your own content or from the VRTY Library with VRTY as a VR creation tool.
 Teachers can design their own projects to support specific learning areas.
 Projects can assess student understanding and application.

 Create your own projects by employing the design-thinking methodology.
 Teachers and students can create, build and share their own projects and learning solutions.